 FAQ’s

 Yes, you can freeze a no bake cheesecake to help it set.
 It’s better to use the refrigerator and let it set slowly but in a pinch you can help it along by putting it in the freezer for approx. 1 hour.
 Then let it finish setting in the refrigerator.
-A frozen cheesecake can become gritty and once it starts to defrost will sweat and lose its shape.
+Be warned though, a frozen cheesecake can become gritty and once it starts to defrost will sweat and lose its shape.

 You may also like: